elizabethsiegle/remote-mcp-server-authless-chat-with-cal/README.md

 # Building a Remote MCP Server on Cloudflare (Without Auth)

-This example allows you to deploy a remote MCP server that doesn't require authentication on Cloudflare Workers.
+This example allows you to deploy a remote MCP server giving your MCP client access to your Google Calendar that doesn't require authentication on Cloudflare Workers.

 ## Get started: